Structure and geometry of the tableaux algebra: Representations

 \begin{corollary} For any $m\geq n \in \mathbb{N}$, a representation $V$ of $\A{n}{m}$ is irreducible if and only if $V$ is one-dimensional.
 Moreover, up to isomorphism, these are classified by a choice of scalars $\{ \lambda_T \in \fk \mid T \in \SSYT_m^n(1^k) \text{ with } 1\leq k \leq n \}$ satisfying the relations given by $\R{n}{m}$.
 These uniquely determine the linear maps $\rho: \A{n}{m} \to \End(V)$ which induce the structure maps $\rho(T) : V \to V$ given by linearly extending $\rho(T)(v) = \lambda_T v$ for each $T \in \SSYT_m^n(1^k)$ with $1 \leq k \leq n$. \end{corollary}

 As expected, these coincide with the maximal ideals of Section~\ref{sec:ideals-spectra}.
-Consequently, $\A{n}{m}$ does not have an infinite dimensional irreducible module.
+Consequently, this gives another perspective of why $\A{n}{m}$ does not have an infinite dimensional irreducible module.
 Unfortunately, as a consequence of Corollary~\ref{coro:finite-dimensional-irreducible}, $\A{n}{m}$ cannot have a finite dimensional faithful irreducible module.
 This provides an alternative reasoning of why $\A{n}{m}$ is not primitive.
 However, since $\A{n}{m}$ is semiprimitive, it has a faithful semisimple module.
 We now search for it.

 The following corollary follows directly from Theorem \ref{thm:Polynomial-Iso}. \begin{corollary} The algebra morphism $\Omega$ induces a faithful action of $\A{n}{m}$ on $\fk[X]$. \end{corollary}

 Unfortunately $\fk[X]$ is not semisimple as a module over $\A{n}{m}$, so it is not the module witnessing that $\A{n}{m}$ is semiprimitive.
 Instead, we use the maximal spectrum $\maxSpec(\A{n}{m})$.